Updating Graph Components

-• If you use the Rover CLI to compose your supergraph schema, this is true for as well.
+• If you use the Rover CLI to compose your supergraph schema, this is true for Rover as well.
 In this case, you effectively maintain your own build pipeline.

-• Your subgraph schemas might each use special that were first introduced in a particular version of Apollo Federation.
+• Your subgraph schemas might each use special directives that were first introduced in a particular version of Apollo Federation.

 These components each target support for a particular version of Apollo Federation, the architecture that underpins every supergraph.
 Because of this, it's important to make sure these various Federation versions remain compatible with each other as you make updates to individual components.

-To avoid runtime or errors, your supergraph's components should always maintain the following relationship between their targeted Apollo Federation versions:
+To avoid runtime or composition errors, your supergraph's components should always maintain the following relationship between their targeted Apollo Federation versions:

-( fed. version) ≥ (Build Pipeline fed. version) ≥ ( fed. version)
+(Router fed. version) ≥ (Build Pipeline fed. version) ≥ (Subgraph fed. version)

 To maintain this relationship, always update these supergraph components in order from left to right: